emily-writes-poems/.github/profile/README.md

     * R: React (bootstrapped with [Create React App](https://github.com/facebook/create-react-app))
     * N: Node.js (also with Create React App)
 * I use Python (with PyMongo) scripts for updating the database of poems.
 More on that in [this repo](https://www.github.com/emily-writes-poems/emily-writes-poems-scripts).
 I am currently working on migrating most of the functionality of these scripts (and filling in the blanks of functionality that doesn't yet exist in scripts) into an ElectronJS application.
 Check out [this repo](https://www.github.com/emily-writes-poems/emily-writes-poems-processing) for more.
-* The webapp is hosted on Heroku, so there may a ~30 second delay in fetching the site initially.
+* There may a ~30 second delay in fetching the site initially, as the service used to host the webapp wakes up from inactivity.

 ## Styling